jenkinsci/kubernetes-plugin/README.md

     body()
 }
 ```
 Then consumers of the library could just express the need for a maven pod with docker capabilities by combining the two, however once again, you will need to express the specific container you wish to execute commands in.
-You can also **NOT** omit the `node` statement.
+You can **NOT** omit the `node` statement.

 ```groovy
 dockerTemplate {